 - Earn 2 points per $1 spent on travel

 - Earn 1 point per $1 spent on all other purchases

-The Amex Cobalt card is easily the best choice for people looking to earn travel rewards on their everyday spending.
-You’ll earn 5 points for every $1 spent on eats and drinks; 3 points per $1 spent on streaming services; 2 points per $1 spent on travel and tranist; and 1 points per $1 spent on every other purchase.
-There is spending cap of $30,000 for each category, but if you maxed out just the eats and drinks category, you’d earn more than 150,000 points.
+The Amex Cobalt card is easily the best choice for people looking to earn rewards on their everyday spending.
+You’ll earn 5 points for every $1 spent on eats and drinks; 3 points per $1 spent on streaming services; 2 points per $1 spent on travel and transit; and 1 point per $1 spent on every other purchase.
+There is a spending cap of $30,000 for each category, but if you maxed out just the eats and drinks category, you’d earn more than 150,000 points.